atoffano/entity-norm/README.md

     --exclude ENTITY \ # Exclude specified entities.
 Can handle multiple arguments.
 ```

-**convert_BioSyn_pred_to_a2** : Formats BioSyn predictions in a .a2 file format which can be evaluated by the Bacteria biotope 4 online evaluation software. \n
+**convert_BioSyn_pred_to_a2** : Formats BioSyn predictions in a .a2 file format which can be evaluated by the Bacteria biotope 4 online evaluation software.
-*Some BioSyn files needs to be replaced for this to work properly* \n
+*Some BioSyn files needs to be replaced for this to work properly*
 __Usage:__
 ```
 python convert_BioSyn_pred_to_a2.py \